 Today Ange and I we were going back to the Swan Valley to pick up some “gold” sparkling wine for a birthday pressie.
 We may just do a few other stops too.

 We stopped off at the nougat place to stock up on the ‘to die for’ forentines, and then discovered the House of Honey and its amazing sticky date pudding with honey ice cream, oh yes, oh and the fabulous honey products (6 different kinds of honey, honey drinks, honey soap, honey hand creams, honey sweets – you get the picture).
 I bought a jar of honey pollen.
 It claims all sorts of health benefits so I thought I’d buy some, then if anyone ever asks …have you ever tried honey pollen?, I can say “yes I have” (Ann, that one was just for you).

 Feeling very full (boy was that date pudding good) we stopped off at the vineyard to get the sparkling wine and sample a few different wines, 2 chocolate shops (collecting a large quantity of free sample in an UNUSED dog poo bag found in the glove compartment), a lavender shop, and lastly another honey store where we saw a working hive and the queen bee.
 I never knew the queen bee was like all the other bees apart from she was fed royal jelly.
 Did you know that?
 Many of the little shops were closed on a Tuesday but at one place at least we got to see the Emus.
-On the way home we visited a shop full of Bali products – wonderful as it gave me a taste of what was to come on my trip.
+They are quite nosey!
+On the way home we visited a shop full of products from Bali – they were wonderful and gave me a taste of what I could expect to see on my upcoming trip.

 Once home, I cooked dinner and we all sat down to watch a spot of the televisual box.

 Bed.
 I was so ready for it!
 Not working for a living is hard work!

 Left to my own devices today I set to after brekkie and cooked and cleaned my little socks off.
 A full morning’s work if I say so myself.